How to legally protect a business idea

 Employ a brand protection software

 With the volume of scammers and bad actors online, protecting your business ideas from being stolen can be nearly impossible alone.
-Employing a brand protection software like Red Points can help you monitor for infringements on the scale you need to properly protect your business ideas.
+Employing a Brand protection Software like Red Points can help you monitor for infringements on the scale you need to properly protect your business ideas.

 Red Points software can change the way you enforce your IP by making the process completely automatic.
 Instead of spending days scouring thousands of sites and platforms yourself, this software keeps a constant monitor for infringements all across the web.
 It also sends automatic takedown requests when infringements are identified, so you don’t have to waste time writing and sending C&D letters.